The drinking age in NY didn't go up to 21 until '85. I turned 19 in November '84,

 It was Brenda.
 So I asked her exactly what she was doing there.

 "Lynn and I came down for the show last night.
 Where were you?"
-Note that Lynn was a 17 year-old high school senior in Rochester.
+Note that

 "Seeing something else on Long Island.
 Back up.
 Where's Lynn?"
 I asked.